-While visiting a regular customer I came across some broken painted figures in a box.
+On a visit to a regular customer's home I came across some broken painted figures in a box.
 The owner informed me they belonged to a flute clock he owned.
 He also said the clock was at a cabinetmaker's shop having the case built.
 He then went on to tell me the clock had been at the cabinetmaker's shop for ten years.
 I came up with the suggestion that I restore the mechanism and then return it to the cabinetmaker's shop for completion.
 Needless to say, a cabinet was never built.
 I had no idea how it all went together.
 The figures were in pieces, the organ pipes were in boxes along with all the other components for the clock.
-It was a difficult but satisfying project.
-A few years later, I was fortunate enough to buy the clock for my collection.
+It was a difficult but satisfying project to set the clock right again.

 Painted clock face.
 Notice the painted scene in the oval above the dial.
 There is a close up of this scene in the next photo.

 The list of tunes written on paper glued to the end of an organ pipe.
 Eight songs are listed.
 At the bottom is the maker's name.

 There are five birds that open and close their beaks.
 The two officers raise their horns up at the beginning of a song and pivot back and forth while the organ plays.